 If you are curious, I recommend you to read the post What to see in Westminster Abbey where you can discover everything this national shrine has to offer.

-The next stop on this tour of London in a day is the famous Buckingham Palace, the residence of the British royal family since the time of Queen Victoria and currently home to Queen Elizabeth II of England.
+The next stop on this route of London in a day is the famous Buckingham Palace, the residence of the British royal family since the time of Queen Victoria and where currently lives Queen Elizabeth II of England.

 To enjoy the changing of the guard at Buckingham Palace I advise you to place yourself in the area of the Victory Monument in the center of the rotunda in front of the palace gate because from there you will have the best views.